dapetcu21/vimrc/README.md

 ## Installing dependencies

-This vimrc needs a vim with Python and Ruby support, Clang (to compile youcompleteme), the Python headers (ycm) and NPM (for jshint) to work perfectly.
+This vimrc needs a vim with Python and Ruby support, Clang (to compile youcompleteme), the Python headers (ycm) and npm (for JSHint) to work perfectly.

 ### Ubuntu: